WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Pipeline Detailed Metrics page](/book/metrics/images/pipeline-detailed-metrics-page.png)

-Continuing to look at the detailed metrics page for our `Celsius Conversion` pipeline, we'll see that we have two additional tables below our graphs section.
+Continuing to look at the detailed metrics page for our `Alerts` pipeline, we'll see that we have two additional tables below our graphs section.

 #### Pipeline by Worker Table

 ![Pipeline by Worker Table](/book/metrics/images/pipeline-by-worker-table.png)

-The first table is our `Pipeline by Worker` table, which in this case is titled `Celsius Conversion by Worker`.
+The first table is our `Pipeline by Worker` table, which in this case is titled `Alerts by Worker`.
 This table lists all of the workers which contribute to our Pipeline in order for us to get our metrics.
 The aggregation of the stats represented by each worker here will give us the total Pipeline stats that we saw above in the Stats Overview Section.
-Since we're running a single worker, the `Celsius Conversion` Pipeline stats and the `Celsius Conversion by Worker` stats for the `Initializer` will be exactly the same.
+Since we're running a single worker, the `Alerts` Pipeline stats and the `Alerts by Worker` stats for the `Initializer` will be exactly the same.
 Clicking on the `Initializer` link on this table will take us to the `Pipeline by Worker` detailed metrics page but we won't do that just yet.

 #### Computations for Pipeline Table

 ![Computations for Pipeline Table](/book/metrics/images/computations-for-pipeline-table.png)

-The second table is our `Computations for Pipeline` table, which in this case is titled `Computations for Celsius Conversion`.
-This section lists the computations being run for our `Celsius Conversion` pipeline and the `Decode Time in TCP Source` for the data being processed by this pipeline.
-We can see that we're running `Add 32` and `Multiply by 1.8` as the computations that make up our pipeline.
+The second table is our `Computations for Pipeline` table, which in this case is titled `Computations for Alerts`.
+This section lists the computations being run for our `Alerts` pipeline.
+We can see that we're running `CheckTransaction` as the computation that makes up our pipeline.
 Each computation provides its own stats line.
 Clicking on the title for each will take us to the `Detailed Metrics` page for that `Computation`.

-Now that we have an overview of the additional sections for our Pipeline Detailed Metrics page, let's go ahead and click on `Initializer` in our `Celsius Conversion by Worker` table to get to the `Pipeline by Worker Detailed Metrics `page.
+Now that we have an overview of the additional sections for our Pipeline Detailed Metrics page, let's go ahead and click on `Initializer` in our `Alerts by Worker` table to get to the `Pipeline by Worker Detailed Metrics `page.

 ### Pipeline by Worker Detailed Metrics

 ![Pipeline by Worker Detailed Metrics page](/book/metrics/images/pipeline-by-worker-detailed-metrics-page.png)

 As we can see above, the `Pipeline by Worker` detailed metrics page includes our two main sections: Stats Overview Section and Graphs Section.
-One thing that is unique is that `Celsius Conversion on Initializer` title is broken into links where `Celsius Conversion` will direct us to our `Pipeline Detailed Metrics` page and `Initializer` will direct us to our `Worker Detailed Metrics` page so we don't have to navigate back to our `Application Dashboard` page in order to see the performance for those elements within their sections.
+One thing that is unique is that `Alerts on Initializer` title is broken into links where `Alerts` will direct us to our `Pipeline Detailed Metrics` page and `Initializer` will direct us to our `Worker Detailed Metrics` page so we don't have to navigate back to our `Application Dashboard` page in order to see the performance for those elements within their sections.

 The other unique section on this page is the `Computations for Pipeline on Worker` table.